h1data/M4L-jweb-injection/README.md

 Send `readfile [file name]` message to open the template HTML.

-If you the HTML template in sample, `ready` message will be output and it can be a trigger to send initialize parameter to `jweb` or disable `hidden` attribute.
+If you use the same HTML template as sample, `ready` message will be sent and it can be a trigger to send initialize parameter to `jweb` or disable `hidden` attribute.

 ![The image of the sample Max path for develop](image/develop.png)